 - Choose your shoes wisely – in addition to wearing wide-width shoes, open-toed shoes are also recommended for individuals living with psoriatic arthritis.
 This gives room for your toes should inflammation occur.
 Avoid shoes with a pointy toe box and high heels, which can push toes forward and cramp them.

 - Stay dry – fungus grows in damp conditions.
 Wear moisture-wicking socks.
 And keep your shoes dry – look for materials that are breathable.
-If your shoes are wet, let them air out before putting them back on.
+If your shoes are wet, let them dry and air out before putting them back on.